 Invite fans to join a beta program

 When it’s time to launch your beta, try to test on people who will be more inclined to provide useful feedback.
 This is your first opportunity to get direct feedback from real customers before your app is released to the general public – don’t waste it.
-Use a real-time feedback tool such as Apptentive to quickly identify bugs, receive validation on core features, and inform your product roadmap.
+Use a real-time feedback tool such as Alchemer Mobile (formerly Apptentive) to quickly identify bugs, receive validation on core features, and inform your product roadmap.
 Once you make changes requested by these beta customers, make sure you close the loop to let them know you’ve heard them and made changes based on their feedback.
 This will help create fans and increase retention as well.

 Create a mobile app marketing strategy

 This section could be an entire eBook in itself because there are so many fantastic opportunities to market your app both pre- and post-launch.